Can you live a long life with sleep apnea?

 - Avoiding alcohol and smoking: Both can exacerbate sleep apnea symptoms.

-Incorporating these changes, along with prescribed treatments, can lead to significant improvements in sleep quality and overall health.
+Incorporating these changes and prescribed treatments can significantly improve sleep quality and overall health.

 Surgical Options for Sleep Apnea: When Is It Necessary?

-Surgery is typically considered for sleep apnea when other treatments have failed or are not suitable.
-It's often a last resort, due to the potential risks and complications associated with surgical procedures.
+Surgery is typically considered for sleep apnea when other treatments have failed or are unsuitable.
+It's often a last resort due to surgical procedures' potential risks and complications.

-There are several types of surgery available, including uvulopalatopharyngoplasty (UPPP) and upper airway stimulation.
+Several types of surgery are available, including uvulopalatopharyngoplasty (UPPP) and upper airway stimulation.
 These procedures aim to remove or alter tissues in the throat to reduce obstructions.

-However, the success of surgery varies among individuals.
-It's crucial to discuss the potential benefits and risks with a healthcare provider before deciding on this course of action.
+However, surgery's success varies among individuals.
+Before deciding on this action, I want to discuss the potential benefits and risks with a healthcare provider.

 The Role of Oral Appliances in Sleep Apnea Treatment